farm-ng/amiga-dev-kit/website/docs/examples/square_track/README.md

     Args:
         previous_pose (Pose3F64): The previous pose.
-        next_frame_b (str): The name of the child frame of the next pose. distance (float): The side length of the square. spacing (float): The spacing between waypoints, in meters.
+        next_frame_b (str): The name of the child frame of the next pose. distance (float): The side length of the square, in meters. spacing (float): The spacing between waypoints, in meters.

     Returns: